wbrakowski/AL-Navigator/README.md

 ## Thanks to
 - David Feldhoff for his contributions and feedback
 - Andrzej Zwierzchowski for providing such an awesome API for his AZ AL Dev Tools/AL Code Outline extension

+## Additional information
+The functionality of this extension is constantly evolving.
+To not bloat this readme too much, you can find more detailed documentations and details on my blog (https://navinsights.net/category/al-navigator/).

 ## Git Repository